-Objective: Aging is always accompanied by chronic pain and anxiety, and several strategies have been studied to treat it, and there has been little research to compare treatment strategies in the elderly.
-One of the approaches considered by therapists is the compassion-based treatment approach.
-Another treatment method is the integrated spirituality psychotherapy model, which is a comprehensive and multifaceted treatment that, by integrating several therapeutic methods and a spiritual-monotheistic theme, tries to restore values in the elderly that have the ability to integrate and consolidate the entire personality of the elderly.
-The present study was conducted with the aim of comparing the effectiveness of compassion therapy and integrated spiritual therapy on existential anxiety in the elderly with chronic pain.
+Objectives Aging is consistently associated with chronic pain and anxiety.
+While various treatment strategies have been explored, research comparing these approaches specifically for the elderly remains limited.
+One such approach considered by therapists is compassion-based treatment.
+Another method is the integrated spirituality psychotherapy model, a comprehensive and multifaceted treatment that incorporates several therapeutic techniques and a spiritual-monotheistic theme.
+This model aims to restore values in the elderly, fostering the integration and consolidation of their entire personality.
+The present study was conducted to compare the effectiveness of compassion therapy and integrated spiritual therapy on existential anxiety in elderly individuals experiencing chronic pain.

-Materials and Methods: The present study was an applied type and a semi-experimental design of pre-test, post-test and follow-up with a control group.
-The statistical population of the present study consisted of the elderly with chronic pain in the Noura Elderly Center located in Tehran in 1402.
-The sample size of 45 eligible elderly people was selected through convenience sampling and randomly assigned to three groups of 15 people (group one receiving compassion therapy, group two receiving integrated spiritual therapy, and group three receiving no intervention).
-The first experimental group received the Paul Gilbert and Russell Colts protocol for compassion therapy, and the second experimental group received the Pargament integrated spirituality therapy with cognitive-behavioral approach, and the control group did not receive any program.
-The research instrument was the existential anxiety questionnaire EAQ.
-Data analysis was performed using SPSS 23 software, and the data analysis method was analysis of variance with repeated measures.
+Methods & Materials The present study was designed as an applied, semi-experimental research with pre-test, post-test, and follow-up phases, including a control group.
+The statistical population comprised elderly individuals with chronic pain residing at the Anusha Elderly Center in Tehran during the year 2023.
+A sample size of 45 eligible elderly individuals was selected through convenience sampling.
+These participants were then randomly assigned to three groups of 15: group one received compassion therapy, group two received integrated spiritual therapy, and group three served as the control group, receiving no intervention.
+The first experimental group underwent the Paul Gilbert and Russell Colts protocol for compassion therapy, while the second experimental group received the Pargament’s integrated spirituality therapy, incorporating a cognitive-behavioral approach.
+The control group did not receive any program.
+The research instrument was the Existential Anxiety Questionnaire (EAQ).
+Data analysis was performed using SPSS 23 software, employing analysis of variance with repeated measures.

-Findings: The results of the study showed that in terms of demographics, in the compassion therapy (6 people, equivalent to 40%), spirituality (7 people, equivalent to 46.66%), and control (5 people, equivalent to 33.33%) groups, the highest frequency was related to the age range of 76 to 80 years.
-Also, the effect of time on existential anxiety scores in the three stages of pre-test, post-test, and follow-up is significant (P < 0.01, F = (1.27)), indicating that there is a significant difference in existential anxiety scores between the three time stages.
+Results The results showed that in terms of demographics, the highest frequency within the compassion therapy group (6 people, 40%), spirituality group (7 people, 46.66%), and control group (5 people, 33.33%) was observed in the age range of 76 to 80 years.
+Also, the effect of time on existential anxiety scores across the three stages (pre-test, post-test, and follow-up) was significant (P<0.01, F(1.27)=4.21), demonstrating a notable difference in existential anxiety scores between these time points.

-Conclusion: Compassion therapy is more effective than integrated spiritual therapy on existential anxiety in the elderly with chronic pain.
-It is recommended that compassion therapy, which has played a role as one of the effective non-pharmacological methods in reducing existential anxiety in the elderly with chronic pain, be used continuously.
+Conclusion Compassion therapy is more effective than integrated spiritual therapy in reducing existential anxiety in the elderly with chronic pain.
+It is recommended that compassion therapy, recognized as an effective non-pharmacological method for mitigating existential anxiety in this demographic, be utilized on an ongoing basis.

 Type of Study: